Mitko10343/Tanks/README.md

 # Concept:

-For our our OOP assignment we had to to creat something that would implement all of our knowledge we had gained so far from our course.
+For our our OOP assignment we had to create something that would implement all of our knowledge we have gained so far from our course.
 We began  by coming up with some Ideas which we could use for our project.
 Some of the ideas we came in were:
 -A multiplayer racing game.
 -Tank arena game